Best daily deals

 Joe Hindy / Android Authority

 Tablets are excellent devices for mobile games.
 Their larger screen sizes allow you to enjoy the graphics more.
-It also lets developers spread out the controls for an easier, better feel.
+It also lets developers spread the controls for a more accessible, better feel.
 Android tablets aren’t the most popular devices in the world.
 Many developers are making games that play in portrait mode and make more sense on phones.
 However, some games are just plain better on tablets.
 Here are the best Android tablet games.

 We’d also like to give an honorable mention to emulators.
 They work great on tablets, especially if you have a controller.
 You can see our best list of Android emulators here.
-We’d also like to honorably mention Papers, Please (Google Play).
-It isn’t all that much better on a tablet than a phone, but it originally came out on PC, so it feels a bit better on a tablet.
+We’d also honorably mention Papers, Please (Google Play).
+It isn’t much better on a tablet than a phone, but it originally came out on a PC, so it feels better on a tablet.

 The best Android tablet games